 When it comes to designing and building a modern wide area network (WAN) architecture, several new and traditional technologies are available to build the most appropriate and cost-effective solution for your organisation.
 Today, SD WAN often serves as a focal point of connectivity, but other traditional technologies like MPLS, VPLS, and private circuits still hold value and can provide services that Internet-only SD WAN cannot, such as true quality of service (QoS) and multicast.
 Continuous improvements in wireless technology such as 5G enable more flexible connectivity options, and potentially quicker start-up times as you might no longer need to rely on wireline services, depending on your location circumstances.

-An at-a-glance comparison of major SD WAN providers & vendors.
-We've also included every key data point we know to be important when buying Software WAN services.
-And, you'll receive access to a free Netify account by simply becoming a blog subscriber.
+An at-a-glance comparison of major SD WAN vendors & providers.
+We've included every key data point we know to be important when buying software-WAN services.

 Considering WAN technology purchases can be a dizzying experience.
 The landscape is dotted with offerings that all sound alike.
 After all, they’re each just a circuit from point (a) to point (b).
 However, these offerings also differ in ways that can fundamentally affect how (or whether) they are useful to you.